moorara/milad.dev/content/projects/konfig.md

 You can use `konfig.Debug()` option for printing debugging information.

+If you want to prefix all flag names with a specific you can use `konfig.PrefixFlag()` option.
+You can use `konfig.PrefixEnv()` option to prefix all environment variable names with a string.
+Similarly, using `konfig.PrefixFileEnv()` option you can prefix all file environment variable names with a string.

-`konfig.WatchInterval` option can be used for overriding the default interval when using `Watch()` method.
+`konfig.WatchInterval()` option can be used for overriding the default interval when using `Watch()` method.

 `konfig.Telepresence()` option lets you read configuration files when running your application in a [Telepresence](https://www.telepresence.io) environment.